timacias/VisualNovelRecommender/README.md

 Weight Calculations:
 - Each novel has three attributes which are sets: staff, seiyuu (voice actor), and tags.
 When compared to another novel, the cardinality of the intersection of each set is found and added to an “intersection_index”.
 Afterward, each attribute is compared to find which set is smaller and is added to “smallest_sizes”.
 This is so we can get a percentage of similarities found within the limitations of the variation between the size of each attribute’s set.
 - We find the percentage similarity by doing intersection_index/smallest_sizes * 100.0.
 Finally, since we are doing the shortest path algorithms, we have to subtract the percentage by 100 so that in these algorithms, the more similar novels are considered before others.

+---

+## Legal
+This program is released under the GNU Affero General Public License, version 3 or later.